tillbiskup/uvvispy/docs/metadata.rst

 Metadata are an essential concept of the `ASpecD framework <https://docs.aspecd.de/>`_ and hence the UVVisPy package.
 They consist of all the relevant information accompanying a UVVis measurement.

 Metadata are stored outside the UVVisPy package in simple yet structured text files that focus on human readability and writability, while retaining machine readability.
+Think of them as forms helping you to remember which pieces of information to write down during measurement, whithout needing to think about it.
+This allows you to fully focus on the measurement and the science behind.

 .. note::